List of Lucchese crime family mobsters: Paul Cassano

 Paul "Paulie Roast Beef" Cassano (1979) is a soldier in the Bronx faction.
 On August 4, 2016, Cassano, was indicted along with 45 others on charges of criminal activities throughout the East Coast.
 On May 31, 2017, Cassano along with Acting Boss Matthew Madonna, Underboss Steven Crea Sr., Consigliere Joseph DiNapoli, Capo Steven Crea Jr., and others were indicted and charged with racketeering, murder, narcotics (cocaine, heroin, marijuana, prescribed medication), and firearms offenses.
 The indictment charged Cassano and Lucchese soldier Vincent Bruno with the 2012 attempted murder of a Bonanno family associate.
 In 2012, a group of Bonanno family associates forced their way into a Lucchese family Bronx social club and one of the Bonanno associates offended Underboss Steven L. Crea.
 After the intrusion Steven Crea ordered his son capo Steven D. Crea Jr. to have the Bonanno associate killed and Crea Jr. passed the order to Cassano and Bruno.
 The next night Cassano and Bruno went to kill the Bonanno associate in his Bronx residence but they failed.
 The murder was never carried out and the dispute between both was settled.
 In 2017, Cassano pled guilty to attempted assault in aid of racketeering and was sentenced to 18 months in prison.
 Cassano was released from prison on September 20, 2018.

+Anthony Castelle

+Anthony "Spanky" Castelle soldier and acting captain for "Joe Cafe" DeSena crew.
+Castelle is a former NYC sanitation worker.
+He has two brothers in the Lucchese family, John Castellucci the former capo of the "Brooklyn faction" and Eugene "Boopsie" Castelle, former capo of the Bensonhurst crew.
+Castelle is the owner of "Coney Island Container" a private carting company that came under investigation for a suspicious fire in 2009.